w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 [Programmatically hidden](#programmatically-hidden) elements are removed from the accessibility tree.
 However, some browsers will leave [focusable](#focusable) elements with an `aria-hidden` attribute set to `true` in the accessibility tree.
 Because they are hidden, these elements are considered **not** included in the accessibility tree.
 This may cause confusion for users of assistive technologies because they may still be able to interact with these focusable elements using sequential keyboard navigation, even though the element should not be included in the accessibility tree.

+### Instrument to achieve an objective {#instrument-to-achieve-an-objective}

+An [HTML element][] that when [activated][] allows an end-user to achieve an objective.

+**Note**: Any rule that uses this definition must provide an unambiguous description of the objective the instrument is used to achieve.

 ### Non-streaming media element {#non-streaming-media-element}

 A _non-streaming media element_ is an [HTML Media Element](https://html.spec.whatwg.org/multipage/media.html#htmlmediaelement) for which the `duration` property is not 0.